ztroop/wave-reader-utils/README.md

 ## Features

 - Using `bleak` as a dependency for platform cross-compatibility and support for asynchronous operation.
 - Support for major models: Wave+, Wave, Wave (Version 2) and Wave Mini devices.
+View Plus is not supported, as it sends data over WiFi, not BTLE.
 - Code testing, coverage reporting, linting, type hinting, and formatting.
 - Provide a more comprehensive programming interface for a developer audience.
 - Auxillary module that provides a web client for Airthings API and OAuth2 authentication.